pilleatus/orientdb-tutorial-distributed-database/gitbook/import_project.md

 Afterwards the methods of the example will be explained.
 If you understood this example, you can extend or change the example project and run your own tests.
 ## Import Project to Eclipse

-First of all you have to import the example project in eclipse:
+First of all you have to import the example project into eclipse:

 **1.** Start Eclipse <br/>
 **2.** File &#x279c; Import &#x279c; General &#x279c; Existing Projects to Workspace<br/>